TarunKumarReddyK/MedicalChatBot/README.md

 ## Demo

-You can find a live demo of the Medical Chatbot [here](https://tarunkumarreddyk.github.io/MedicalChatBot/).
+You can find a live demo of the Medical Chatbot [click here](https://tarunkumarreddyk.github.io/MedicalChatBot/).

 ![Medical Chatbot Demo](demo.gif)